-- 9. Air Quality Control The clearing or reclearing contractor shall take appropriate actions to limit the amount of air emissions created by clearing and disposal operations to well within the limits of clearing or burning permits and/or forestry or local fire department requirements.
-All operations must be conducted in a manner that prevents nuisance conditions or damage to adjacent land crops, dwellings, highways, or people. - 10.
-Dust and Mud Control Clearing activities shall be conducted in a manner that minimizes the creation of fugitive dust.
+- 9. Air Quality Control The clearing or grading contractor shall take appropriate actions to limit the amount of air emissions created by clearing and disposal operations to be well within the limits of clearing or burning permits and/or forestry or local fire department requirements.
+All operations must be conducted in a manner that prevents nuisance conditions or damage to adjacent land, crops, dwellings, highways, or people.
+If building renovation or demolition is involved, the required air quality organization shall be notified the minimum 10 days in advance, and if the start date is delayed, re-notified to start the clock again. - 10.
+Dust and Mud Control Clearing, grading, borrow, fill, or transport activities shall be conducted in a manner that minimizes the creation of fugitive dust.
 This may require limitations as to type of equipment, allowable speeds, and routes utilized.
 Control measures such as water, gravel, etc., or similar measures may be used subject to TVA approval.
-On new construction sites and easements, the last 100 feet before an access road approaches a county road or highway shall be graveled to prevent transfer of mud onto the public road.

-- 11. Burning The contractor shall obtain applicable permits and approvals to conduct controlled burning.
-The contractor will comply with all provisions of the permit, notification, or authorization including burning site locations, controlled draft, burning hours, and such other conditions as stipulated.
+On new construction sites and easements, the last 100 feet before an access road approaches a county road or highway shall be graveled to prevent transfer of mud onto the public road. - 11.
+Burning The contractor shall obtain applicable permits and approvals to conduct controlled burning.
+The contractor will comply with all provisions of the permit, notification or authorization including burning site locations, controlled draft, burning hours, and such other conditions as stipulated.
 If weather conditions such as wind speed or wind direction change rapidly, the contractor's burning operation may be temporarily stopped by TVA's ROW forester or project environmental person.
 The debris to be burned shall be kept as clean and dry as possible and stacked and burned in a manner that produces the minimum amount of smoke.
 Residue from burning will be disposed of according to permit stipulations.
 No fuel starters or enhancements other than kerosene will be allowed. - 12.
 Smoke and Odors The contractor will properly store and handle combustible and volatile materials that could create objectionable smoke, odor, or fumes.
 The contractor shall not burn oil or refuse that includes trash, rags, tires, plastics, or other manufactured debris. - 13.
 Vehicle Exhaust Emissions The contractor shall maintain and operate equipment in a manner that limits vehicle exhaust emissions.
-Equipment and vehicles will be kept within the manufacturers' recommended limits and tolerances.
+Equipment and vehicles will be kept within the manufacturer's recommended limits and tolerances.
 Excessive exhaust gases will be eliminated, and inefficient operating procedures will be revised or halted until corrective repairs or adjustments are made. - 14.
-Vehicle Servicing Routine maintenance of personal vehicles will not be performed on the right-of-way.
-However, if emergency or "have to" situations arise, minimal/temporary maintenance to personal vehicles will occur in order to mobilize the vehicle to an off-site maintenance shop.
-Heavy equipment will be serviced on the right-of-way, except in designated sensitive areas.
-The clearing or reclearing contractor will properly maintain these vehicles with approved spill protection controls and countermeasures.
-If emergency maintenance in a sensitive or questionable area arises, the project environmental person will be consulted.
+Vehicle Servicing Routine maintenance of vehicles will not be performed on the site, rightof-way, or access route.
+However, if emergency or "have to" situations arise, minimal/temporary maintenance to vehicles will occur in order to mobilize the vehicle to an offsite maintenance shop.
+Some heavy equipment may have to be serviced on the right-of-way, site, or access route, except in designated sensitive areas.
+The clearing, grading, borrow, or fill contractor will properly maintain these vehicles with approved spill protection controls and countermeasures.
+If emergency maintenance in a sensitive or questionable area arises, the project environmental person or project manager will be consulted.
 All wastes and used oils will be properly recovered, handled, and disposed/recycled.
-Equipment shall not be temporarily stored in stream floodplains, whether overnight or on weekends or holidays. - 15.
-Noise Control The contractor shall take steps to avoid the creation of excessive sound levels for employees, the public, or the site and adjacent property owners.
-Concentration of individual noisy pieces as well as the hours and locations of operation should be considered. - 16.
-Noise Suppression All internal combustion engines shall be properly equipped with mufflers.
-The equipment and mufflers shall be maintained at peak operating efficiency. - 17.
-Sanitation A designated representative of TVA or the clearing contractor shall contact a sanitary contractor who will provide sanitary chemical toilets convenient to all principal points of operation for every working party.
-The facilities shall comply with applicable federal, state, or local health laws and regulations.
-They shall not be located closer than 100 feet to any stream or tributary or to any wetland.
-The facilities shall be required to have proper servicing and maintenance, and the waste disposal contractor shall verify in writing that the waste disposal will be in state-approved facilities.
-Employees shall be notified of sanitation regulations and shall be required to use the toilet facilities.
+Equipment shall not be temporarily stored in stream floodplains, whether overnight or on weekends or holidays.